dzfrias/website/src/blog/tools-2026.md

 This is the second installment in a [series of posts](/blog/tools-2024) in which I go over the tools and applications that I use to manage my life and write code.
-A decent amount has changed over the past year and a half, so I figured this is a good a time as ever to write an update!
+A decent amount has changed over the past year and a half, so I figured this is as good a time as ever to write an update!

 I'm not going to provide specific details on anything that I go over; if those details are something you're interested in, check out